 The wedding industry is unique.
-The people who operate within it have extraordinary skill sets that I have frequently found myself in awe of their talents.
+The people who operate within it have extraordinary skill sets.

-As a Wedding Planner for over 10 years, I understand the ins-and-outs of your wedding industry business and genuinely understand the challenges you face, especially in today's wedding landscape.
+As a Wedding Planner for over 10 years, I understand the ins and outs and challenges you face in your wedding industry business, especially in today's wedding landscape.

 Weddings are intense.

-No matter the size or theme, weddings have so many layers, sub-layers, and nuances.
+Weddings have so many layers, sub-layers, and nuances, no matter the size or theme.
 It is expected that wedding pros can maneuver and maneuver all these moving parts well.

 - It's got to be one of the most memorable days in your entire life